maclamour/Project-2-TravelHub/README.md

 should have investigated our class resources a bit more vs googling tiime management: spent too much time on certain tasks before asking for help

+triumphs
+initial weekend planning set us up for success hitting MVP early in the week authentication cohesivness with the group heroku deployment

 ☐ What are your key learnings/takeaways?
 - layering a website.
 If we had to do it all over again, we would have started with user schema and then worked our way to posts, comments and communities.